 Learn more about Stage 1: Understanding DoxyPEP

-Engaging DoxyPEP is an impact and engagement project that brings together community partners and stakeholders, including clinicians, health outreach workers, third-sector organisations, and community members, to debate and discuss the impact of DoxyPEP on sexual communities in Scotland.
+Engaging DoxyPEP is an engagement project that brings together community partners and stakeholders, including clinicians, health outreach workers, third-sector organisations, and community members, to debate and discuss the impact of DoxyPEP on sexual communities in Scotland.
 This project is funded by the UKRI ESRC Impact Accelerator Account (2025-26).

 Learn more about Stage 2: Engaging DoxyPEP

-Learn more about Stage 3: Reimagining DoxyPEP
+Learn more about Stage 4: Reimagining AMS in Sexual Communities

 css.php